andrewheiss/edb-social-pressure/README.md

 - [XQuartz](https://www.xquartz.org/) if on macOS
 - [RStudio](https://www.rstudio.com/products/rstudio/download/#download)

+The small inline histograms in the summary statitics table in the appendix will only display correctly when they use a font that supports block elements, such as [DejaVu Sans](https://dejavu-fonts.github.io/) or Arial.

 The project is structured as an RStudio project and uses [RMarkdown](http://rmarkdown.rstudio.com/rmarkdown_websites.html) to generate a website in the `_site/` subdirectory.
 This is currently hosted online at <https://stats.andrewheiss.com/edb-social-pressure/>, but the `_site/` directory can be uploaded anywhere else too.

 Open RStudio and go to Build > Build All to run all the scripts and generate everything.
 After building, you should have the following files: